Marion34-dev/Bank/README.md

 Test 11: Testing that the printStatement() static method should print the statement <br>
 Expecting the header to have been logged on the console

+Test 12: Testing that the printStatement() static method should log the details of the deposit <br>
+Expecting the details of the deposit to have been logged on the console